holtonma/holtonma.github.io/content/posts/vector-databases-rag-pipeline.md

 Let's see the complete preference processing pipeline working with real data.

-The following is a CLI that allows me to add text snippets, which are then converted to vector representations.
+The following is a CLI I created that allows me to add text snippets, which are then converted to vector representations.
 Will walk through this and then share what is happening:

 ```bash
 [markholton@macair:~/git/suggest-watch → main]$ source .venv/bin/activate